• About

 ADVERTISEMENT

-Daily Trust reports that on Wednesday in Abuja and nearby Nasarawa State indicate that while some stations still do not have petrol, some major stations that have the fuel, including AA Rano and Shafa, have adjusted their price boards to N185/l for petrol or Premium Motor Spirit (PMS) while diesel or Automotive Gas Oil (AGO) is sold for N850/l.
+Daily Trust reports that on Wednesday in Abuja and nearby Nasarawa State, some stations still do not have petrol; some major stations that have the fuel, including AA Rano and Shafa, have adjusted their price boards to N185/l for petrol or Premium Motor Spirit (PMS).
+At the same time, diesel, or Automotive Gas Oil (AGO), is sold for N850/l.

 ADVERTISEMENT

-Garba Musa, a taxi driver said: “We know all this while that this is what they are driving at.
-They should have just adjusted the price since and saved people the stress.
-When you buy in the black market, most times these hawkers mix it with water and it can destroy vehicle engines.”
+Garba Musa, a taxi driver, said, “We knew all this while that this is what they are driving at.
+They should have just adjusted the price and saved people the stress.
+When you buy in the black market, most times these hawkers mix it with water, and it can destroy vehicle engines.”

 RelatedPosts